 When it comes to buying bed sheets, it helps to know more than your bed size and favorite color.
-Is it true that the higher the thread count, the better the sheets?
-What’s the difference between percale and sateen?
-And does it really matter if the cotton is Egyptian?
-Answer these three questions, and you’ll be better prepared to choose the sheets that are perfect for your budget, your preferences, and your bed.
+Read the following guide, and you’ll be better prepared to choose the sheets that are perfect for your budget, your preferences, and your bed.

 One of the most common myths when it comes to buying bed sheets is that the only way to get good quality is to choose sheets with a very high thread count.
 While it’s true that many high-thread-count sheets are very soft and luxurious, it’s also true that so are many less-expensive sheets with lower thread counts.
 So don't automatically reach for the sheets boasting the most threads.

-Thread count refers to how many threads make up one square inch of sheet fabric, including the horizontal threads (called weft) and the vertical threads (called warp.)
+Thread count refers to how many threads compose one square inch of sheet fabric, including the horizontal threads (called weft) and the vertical threads (called warp.)
 Typically, this number ranges from 150 count (these are the cheap sheets you’ll often find in children’s bedding sets) up to 1,000 or more (the most expensive luxury sheets.)
-However, those very high numbers can be deceptive.
-Most weavers consider 500 to 600 threads per inch to be the maximum count – but extra threads (called picks) can be twisted into the weft, adding to the thread count without actually doing anything to make the fabric softer or more luxurious.
+Those high numbers can be deceptive.
+Most weavers consider 500 to 600 threads per inch to be the maximum count – but extra threads (called picks) can be twisted into the weft, adding to the thread count without doing anything to make the fabric softer or more luxurious.
 As a general rule, you’ll find 400 to 600 count sheets to be very soft and comfortable, yet far less expensive (and far stronger) than higher thread counts.

 It's also good to keep in mind that typically, as thread count rises higher, the sheets become more fragile and prone to rips or snags.